robotpony/Presto/README.md

 # Presto is different

-PrestoPHP makes building RESTful web services APIs trivial.
-It's a tiny toolkit that cuts down on what you need to learn and how much code it takes to build a solid web service.
-It relies on the right tool for each part of a request; the web server for routing and PHP for autoloading, annotating request parameters, and for delegating to class member calls.
+PrestoPHP is a simple way to build RESTful web services APIs.
+It's a small toolkit that reduces how much code it takes to build a web service, letting you focus on what the service needs to do.
+It relies on the right tool for each part of a request; the web server for routing and PHP for loading, annotating, and for delegating a request to class member calls.

 Presto obsesses over APIs as a distinct, straightforward layer, and we think you should too.